miketeja/9dots.io-pages/Ovtypaa.md

 - The group that successfully pushes the car forward with the longest running time wins(timing is stopped once car stops moving).
 ![](http://uploads.9dots.io/OzraJoh_md.jpg)
 ## Evaluate - 5 minutes
-Test each group’s machine and measure whose car travels the further distance on the floor!
+Test each group’s machine and measure whose car travels the further distance!